Enrique1987/databricks/01_Databricks_Architect_and_Engineer_Interview_Questions.md

 - If the table that had a steable version is less than 30 dayas old, what could have happend is that a VACUU; has been applied to his table and the retention has been reduced.

 #### Quesiton 5
+**Can you tell us about your experience in reducing costs on a project?**

+I examine the work team and find that there are 4 Data Engineers working on the project.
+They have a cluster that seems to be fine, but when I dig a little deeper, I realize that not all the Data Engineers are working on the cluster.
+One is more dedicated to the topic of Data Protection and requesting access to the data, another Data Engineer is working on the concept and modeling, another Data Engineer is in charge of everything related to infrastructure and job orchestration.
+Finally, I discover that there is only one engineer who really uses the cluster.
+So, I decide to lower the power of the cluster and increase it only if necessary, realizing that starting with such a high power was a mistake.